ElsevierSoftwareX/SOFTX-D-21-00180/TA_BPMN_editor/README.md

 ## About

-The **TimeAwareBPMN-editor** enables the edition of process models enriched with temporal constraints defined on BPMN elements.
+The **TimeAwareBPMN-editor** enables the editing of process models enriched with temporal constraints defined on BPMN elements.
 It contains a toolbar that allows the user to choose how to verify the process models with respect to their temporal constraints.

 This verification is done in the server-side of the tool TimeAwareBPMN-js.
 The tool was designed to be extended, by adding verification programs as plug-ins.